DavidFW1960/bom-weather-card/README.md

 Optional entries add components to the card.
 My BOM area (Gosford) does not include visibility or pressure.
 Edit entities to your correct sensor names.
 Replace Gosford with your name.
 ***Please note entity_pop_1 to 5 lines must all be included for daily pop (probability of precip) to show in forecast
+***Also note that for daily possible rainfall to show, entity_possible_today as well as the 5 entity_pos_1 to 5 lines are needed.
+***Also note that the name for tomorrow's possible rainfall has changed!
 ~~~~
             entity_sun: sun.sun
 #           entity_visibility: sensor.???? - Not available in my area